adib-santos/poc_AR/Readme.md

 click [here](https://docs.google.com/spreadsheets/d/1aYU6RiC6nUGY-3JCLFp5gkVqBgia4DCQ2-oV3kPQRjU/edit#gid=0) for protagonist list in progress

+## Remarks on marker-based scanning
+It is important to note that for markers to work properly in documentary, the center has to be color #F0F0F0, while outside has to be black, outlined by a white border ( >4px width).
+In order to avoid scanning confusion, it is important to note that not use similar symbols in the center.
+For example if one marker is 'AR', the other marker shouldn't be 'AR2'.
 ## Documentary Simulation
 [Demo Documentary click here](https://youtu.be/HkStH56HFr8)
 ## User Experience Simulation
 [Demo User Experience click here](https://youtu.be/SzYsWCbF87g)
 ## User mood board
 Click [here](https://miro.com/app/board/uXjVO4eV6YQ=/) to document UX journey and empathize with end-users.
+## What's next
+After this project phase, for the team that is hoping to take up this project, the next steps would be looking to :
+1. Look into how this can be scaled up on national TV level
+2. Infrastructure requirements to make the AR experience smooth.